-Two courses that reflect the cultural diversity of our society; often selected from social work, sociology, anthropology, peace studies, English, foreign civilizations, religious studies and human development and family studies, black studies and women and gender studies.
+Exploration of Power, Privilege & Oppression: Select two courses (6 hours) that reflect the cultural diversity of our society; often selected from social work, sociology, anthropology, peace studies, English, religious studies, human development and family science, black studies, and women and gender studies.
 SOC_WK 2000 Exploration in Social and Economic Justice, is required as one of the courses.
 Students are urged to check with their advisor before selecting courses.

 In addition to the above liberal arts requirements and the 46-credit Professional BSW Core (inclusive of SOC_WK 2220), students select electives to reach the total credit requirement.
 SOC_WK 1115 Social Welfare and Social Work is strongly recommended.

 No more than 4 credits may be taken from “skills” courses to count toward the required 120 credits.
 More skill classes may be taken, but will be in excess of the 120 credits.
 Examples of skills courses are applied art and music performance classes, computer skills, self-defense and first aid.

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.